Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/Software (Program) Analysis Basics.md

 > In computer science, program analysis[1] is the process of analyzing the behavior of computer programs regarding a **property** such as correctness, robustness, safety and liveness.
 Program analysis focuses on two major areas: program optimization and program correctness.
 The first focuses on improving the program’s performance while reducing the resource usage while the latter focuses on ensuring that the program does what it is supposed to do.
 > - other areas are like program security : )

+> 📖 Principles of Program Analysis (2005) Flemming Nielson, Hanne R. Nielson

+One common theme behind all approaches to program analysis is that in order to remain computable one can only provide **safe-approximate answers**.

+Another common theme, to be stressed throughout this book, is that all program analyses should be **semantics based**: this means that the information obtained from the analysis can be proved to be safe (or correct) with respect to a semantics of the programming language.
+It is a sad fact that new program analyses often contain subtle bugs, and a formal justification of the program analysis will help finding these bugs sooner rather than later.
+However, we should stress that we do not suggest that program analyses be semantics directed: this would mean that the structure of the program analysis should reflect the structure of the semantics and this will be the case only for a few approaches which are not covered in this book.

+**Why Program Analysis?**
+Program Reliability
+- Null pointer dereference, memory leak, etc.
+Program Security
+- Private information leak, injection attack, etc.
+Compiler Optimization
+- Dead code elimination, code motion, etc.
+Program Understanding
+- IDE call hierarchy, type indication, etc.

 ### Program Semantics
 ↗ [The Essence of Computing - Programs & The Semantics of Programs](../../../../../🗺%20CS%20Overview/The%20Essence%20of%20Computing%20-%20Programs%20&%20The%20Semantics%20of%20Programs.md)